neillturner/kitchen-puppet/provisioner_options.md

 hiera_eyaml_key_remote_path | "/etc/puppet/secure/keys" | directory of hiera-eyaml keys on server
 hiera_eyaml_key_path  | "hiera_keys" | directory of hiera-eyaml keys on workstation
-facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command
+facter_file | nil | yaml file of custom facter_files to be provided to the puppet-apply command http_proxy | nil | use http proxy when installing puppet and packages

 ## Puppet Apply Configuring Provisioner Options